thomaxius-and-co/lemon_bot_discord/README.md

     * When you update dependencies, generate new requirements file using `pip freeze > requirements.txt`
   * Grab an API Key from, http://openweathermap.org
   * Also grab an API from https://www.wolframalpha.com/
-  * You can then log into the bot manually and join a server or you can hack it to use the bot_join function.
   * Set the following environment variables:

     * OPEN_WEATHER_APPID